Action of the mapping class group on character varieties and Higgs bundles: Introduction

-Generalising a well-known result for vector bundles \cite{mehta-seshadri,furuta-steer,nasatyr-steer,biswas,andersen-masbaum, andersen-grove}, and principal bundles \cite{teleman-woodward,balaji-seshadri}, we establish in Theorem \ref{equivariant-parabolic} a correspondence between $\Gamma$-equivariant $G$-Higgs bundles over $X$ and parabolic $G$-Higgs bundles over $Y:=X/\Gamma$.
-The weights of the parabolic structure are determined by the representation classes $\sigma$ defined by the equivariant structure.
-In particular, if $Z'$ is contained in the kernel of the isotropy representation there is a map from the moduli space of $G$-Higgs bundles over $X$ to the moduli space of $G/Z'$-Higgs bundles and hence a map from the moduli space of $(\Gamma,c)$-pseudoequivariant $G$-Higgs bundles over $X$ to the moduli space of parabolic $G/Z'$-Higgs bundles over $Y$.
-It would be very interesting to find a parabolic description of the general $\Gamma$-pseudoequivariant objects.
-This may involve a certain twisting of the construction given in the equivariant case.
-We leave this for future work.
+When $\Gamma$ consists entirely of holomorphic automorphisms of $X$, generalising a well-known result for vector bundles \cite{mehta-seshadri,furuta-steer,nasatyr-steer,biswas,andersen-masbaum, andersen-grove}, and principal bundles \cite{teleman-woodward,balaji-seshadri}, we establish in Theorem \ref{equivariant-parabolic} a correspondence between $\Gamma$-equivariant (that is, without twisting) $G$-Higgs bundles over $X$ and parabolic $G$-Higgs bundles over $Y:=X/\Gamma$.
+The weights of the parabolic structure are determined by the elements $\sigma_x$ defined by the equivariant structure, which in this case are simply elements in the character variety $\Hom(\Gamma_x,H^\C)/H^\C$ of $\Gamma_x$.
+In particular, if $Z'$ is contained in the kernel of the isotropy representation there is a map from the moduli space of $G$-Higgs bundles over $X$ to the moduli space of $G/Z'$-Higgs bundles and hence a map from the moduli space of $(\Gamma,c)$-equivariant $G$-Higgs bundles over $X$ (here there is no twisting by $\tau$) to the moduli space of parabolic $G/Z'$-Higgs bundles over $Y$.
+In this situation, using the non-abelian Hodge correspondence between parabolic $G$-Higgs bundles and representations of the fundamental group of a punctured surface, proved in \cite{biquard-garcia-prada-mundet}, we relate in Theorem \ref{equiv-rep-punctures} the representations of the orbifold fundamental group for the action of $\Gamma$ on $S$ to the representations of the fundamental group of $S/ \Gamma$ with punctures at the points corresponding to the elements of $S$ with non-trivial isotropy subgroup.

+If we allow $\Gamma$ to contain antiholomorphic automorphisms, and $\Gamma^+$ is the subgroup of $\Gamma$ consisting of holomorphic automorphisms, we consider the Riemann surface $Y:=X/\Gamma^+$.
+On this surface there is a residual antiholomorphic action of $\Z/2\cong \Gamma/\Gamma^+$.
+Now, if the restriction of $c$ to $\Gamma^+$ is trivial, $(\Gamma,\tau,c)$-equivariant $G$-Higgs bundles on $X$ are in correspondence with a pseudoreal parabolic $G$-Higgs bundles on $Y$ as described in \cite{calvo-garcia-prada-perez}.
+This is a generalization in the parabolic set-up of the notion of pseudoreal Higgs bundle studied in \cite{biswas-garcia-prada-hurtubise,biswas-garcia-prada,biswas-calvo-garcia-prada}.
+Again, using the non-abelian Hodge correspondence in \cite{biquard-garcia-prada-mundet}, we relate in Theorem \ref{equiv-rep-punctures-pseudo} the representations of the orbifold fundamental group for the action of $\Gamma$ on $S$ to the representations of the $\Z/2$-orbifold fundamental group of $S/\Gamma^+$ with punctures at the points corresponding to the elements of $S$ with non-trivial isotropy subgroup.

+The more general $(\Gamma,\tau,c)$-equivariant objects on $X$, correspond to twisted parabolic objects on $Y:=X/\Gamma^+$ in a more involved way, and will be treated in a separate paper.

-In the process of writing up this paper, we came across the work of Schaffhauser \cite{schaffhauser} were cocycles are also used to study equivariant structures on vector bundles.
+In the process of writing up this paper, we came across the recent related work \cite{schaffhauser,wu,heller-schaposnik}.